The Best Car Seat Travel Bag & Travel Car Seat Accessories

 There are many car seat travel bags on the market, including alternate ones from this manufacturer, but if you’re going to invest in a car seat travel bag, the padding in this one protects the seat from more than just dirt or wear and tear.

-Those who don’t travel with a stroller might consider this strap that allows you to attach your car seat’s LATCH and top tether to a rolling carry-on suitcase.
+Those who don’t travel with a stroller might consider this strap.
+It allows you to attach your car seat’s LATCH and top tether to a rolling carry-on suitcase.
 And if your rolling suitcase’s handle locks, it can work as a temporary stroller for getting through the airport.
-I’ll be honest, this seems a little silly to me, but the Amazon reviews are highly favourable, so who knows?
+I’ll be honest, this seems a little silly to me.
+But the Amazon reviews are highly favourable, so who knows?

 I have always traveled with both a stroller and a car seat, and the idea of combining the two simply did not occur to me.
 But I know many families who swear by the the GoGo Babyz TravelMate.
 It is kind of a cart device that attaches to your car seat, converting it to a travel stroller so you can get through the airport and onto your flight with baby safely strapped in.
 It works with most available convertible car seats, but not the Cosco Scenera–which was my preferred travel car seat.